 Also read: Best Flowering Houseplants

 Sword fern can become a beautiful evergreen houseplant.
-Like other houseplants don’t place this in direct sunlight.
+Like other houseplants don’t place this in direct sunlight but provide it all day long bright indirect sunlight.
+Growing it is similar to Boston fern.

 It grows well in acidic soil.
 Keep the soil lightly moist but well draining.
 It loves humid surroundings, so do regular misting to maintain the humidity levels.